sf-wdi-31/oop-game-training/readme.md

 #Training: Model a Game with OOP

-Here's an example of how we might approach making a card-matching memory game.
+You've learned about OOP, but let's look at how to **incorporate ojbect oriented programming patterns into a web site**.
+This document has an example of how we might approach making a card-matching memory game.

 ### User Stories & Game Mechanics
 1. A user can see a set of face-down cards.